slatedocs/slate/source/includes/api/_availability.md

 id, first_name, last_name, and screen_name attributes are provided.

+### availability.approve

+<span class="tryit" id="availability-get-tryit"></span>
+Approves request to change an availability record.

+Parameters:

+####id

+Required. id of the availability record for which to be approved/denied change.

+####approval

+Required.
+Boolean, indicates that, availability record is approved or denied.
+True is approved, false is denied.

+####message
+Optional.
+A text message that is included in notification message.

+Response: On success, empty results will be returned.

 ### availability.update *(not currently available)*

 Please let us know if you would like access to this method.